 “It was a horrible experience, something I hate to even think about,” says Roberts.
 “People — even my teachers — tell you that you’re ruining their school, that you’re disgusting, that you look disgusting and you shouldn’t even be there.”

 I mention to Roberts that the girls in her art work are about the same age as she was when she went through that trauma.

 “Well, I don’t have much to say about that,” she says, and quickly changes the topic.

-Off to college at the University of North Texas Roberts studied art and graphic design.
-Then for years she worked as an illustrator in Austin.
-And she also painted pictures of happy Black families in idyllic settings — paintings that sold handily to what she describes as aspirational patrons.
+Off to college at the University of North Texas, Roberts studied art and graphic design.
+Back in Austin, painted figurative pictures of happy Black families in idyllic settings — paintings that sold handily to what she describes as aspirational patrons.